Aims and Objectives for Master’s Dissertations

 Aims and Objectives for Master’s Dissertations.
 This blog will look at writing an ‘Aim’ statement and ‘Objectives’ for a Master’s thesis.
 It should also be helpful for final year projects at undergraduate level.

 Here is a short video clip on writing the Aims and Objectives.

 Where should the Aims and Objectives be?

-The Aims and Objectives need to be in chapter 1, the introduction to the research project.
-Chapter 1 should be an introduction to the project, and not an introduction to the topic – which is covered in the Literature Review, usually chapter 2.
-However there needs to be a few pages of background introduction to set the scene and the reasons for the research.
+The Aims and Objectives for your Master’s Dissertations need to be in chapter 1, the introduction to the research project.
+Chapter 1 should be an introduction to the project, and not an introduction to the topic.
+The topic is covered in the Literature Review, usually chapter 2.
+However, there needs to be a few pages of background introduction to set the scene and the reasons for the research.
 Therefore, the Aims and Objectives should be around page 2, 3, or 4.

 Tips for Writing the AIM Statement

 The AIM is really just a longer and more explanatory version of the research title.
-The AIM can be an expansion of the title to 3 to 6 sentences, but make sure you cover these three elements.
+The AIM can be an expansion of the title to 3 to 6 sentences.
+Make sure you cover these three elements:

 - Why is this research necessary – some background showing a problem.